Software only becomes valuable when you ship it to customers. Before then it’s just a costly accumulation of hard work and assumptions.

 The cost of shipping is approaching zero

-Despite the cost of shipping approaching zero, many people still ship software guided by very old habits.
+However, despite the cost of software deployment approaching zero, many people still ship software guided by very old habits.

 Shipping cadence defines your company